bogdan/blog/_posts/2012-10-08-crazy-javascript-initialization-strategy.markdown

 {% highlight js %}
 // This line will be required not only on `$(docuemnt).ready`
-// but every time an update in DOM occur that adds some new date input on page.
+// but every time an update in DOM occurs that adds some new date input on a page.
-$(".data-picker").datePicker();
+$(".date-picker").datePicker();
 {% endhighlight %}

 Or advanced example: